-Best Glow In the Dark Filaments
+Best Glow In the Dark Filament

-You should know that many GITD filaments need to absorb UV light in order to glow properly.
-One of the most common complaints that people have about GITD filaments is that they don’t glow very brightly.
+You should know that many glow in the dark filaments need to absorb UV light in order to glow properly.
+One of the most common complaints that people have about glow in the dark filaments is that they don’t glow very brightly.

 If you charge them with LED lights or phone screen, for instance, the glow will probably be fairly weak.
 But if you expose them to sunlight or an incandescent bulb, they will glow brightly for a long time.
-That is because these light sources contain UV light.

 Another thing to keep in mind when using these filaments is that they tend to be rougher on printer nozzles than regular filaments.
 That is because the additives that cause the filaments to glow contain particulates that will wear down a nozzle made of brass.